-Because the Notes correspond to the related Reference Tranches, any portion of the Senior Reduction Amount or Subordinate Reduction Amount that is allocated to a Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the related Class of Notes.
-Such reductions in the Class Principal Balance of the related Exchangeable Notes will result in a corresponding reduction in the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.
+Because the Notes correspond to the related Reference Tranches, any portion of the Senior Reduction Amount or Subordinate Reduction Amount allocated to a Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the related Class of Notes.
+Any such reductions in the Class Principal Balance of a Class of Exchangeable Notes will result in a corresponding reduction in the Class Principal Balance or Class Notional Amount, as applicable, of the related Class or Classes of RCR Notes.